Martar189/Lession-Detection-with-YOLO/README.md

 Good performance on both training and test under different lighting conditions, and it can handle different shapes and sizes

 Issues with more than one lesion or there is a prominent lesion within a wider affected area results are mixed.
 This is aligned with our initial premise: only one lesion per image

+### REALITY CHECK

+### CLASSIFICATION

+As we achieved good results in task one, we decided to attempt our second task: classification.
+To do so, we had two options:

+* Option 1 : Replicate the full YOLO model using the original model architecture and the YOLO loss function

+* Option 2: Turning our simplified model into a multi-task binary classified.

+We decided to go for option 2 and added the following to the our model:

+* Two model outputs: output_box and output_class with two different activation functions - one linear for the bounding box and a sigmoid for the classification problem

+* Custom loss function: loss = box_loss  (‘mse) + class_loss ('binary_crossentropy')

+* Two model metrics: metrics = {'output_box': ['mae'], 'output_class': ['accuracy']}